 While working on PERISCOPE, I realized that Anti-Aircraft used the same type of PROM as PERISCOPE.
 (An 82S23) I socketed the PROM on the board, and used Anti-Aircraft to test if I programmed my PROMs correctly.
 One day, I had no particular motivation to work on PERISCOPE.
 I looked at the boards I had.
 It occured to me: Why not make new graphics for Anti-Aircraft?

 Next, choose what you want the graphics to look like.
-I wanted some Irony, so I chose the Enterprise and K'Vort class cruisers.
+I thought it would be hilarious to do an Enterprise and K'Vort.

 Now, all you have to do is flip switches on the programmer for the next hour or so, and hope you didn't mess up.

-Next, desolder the old PROM.
-(I had already done that to add the switch, I also figured the old PROM would go bad eventually.)
+Next, desolder the old PROM and add a socket.
+(I had already done that to add the switch, and figured the old PROM would go bad eventually.)